 - Currently enrolled students in college or seminary are requested to complete their program of study.
 If necessary, they should call the ECA office for further clarification.

 The ECA carefully processes applicants to determine their character, calling, qualifications and abilities to serve.
-When an applicant meets all the requirements with the ECA, his or her status will be upgraded to candidate and a personal Oral Examination will be scheduled, at one of our Gatherings/Conferences held across the United States and in Canada.
+When an applicant meets all the requirements with the ECA, his or her status will be upgraded to candidate and a personal Oral Examination will be scheduled, at one of our Gatherings/Conferences held across the United States.
 Providing the results of the examination are positive, the candidate will participate in an ordination/licensure service and be received into membership.

 Step 2: The Application Process

-- $100.00 non-refundable application fee (All foreign applicants must submit fee in a U.S. Money Order.)
+- Complete the online Application for Individual Membership, which requires the submission of the $100.00 non-refundable application fee.
+(All foreign applicants must submit fee in a U.S. Money Order.)

 - *Testimony of Conversion* An explanation of how you received Christ as your Lord and Savior, (separate page, no less than 250 words and not to exceed one page in length)